Safety basics: bicycles, scooters and skateboards

 - Don’t buy a second-hand helmet – there’s no way of knowing if the previous owner has damaged it in an accident.

-- Always replace helmets after an impact or accident.
+- Always replace helmets after an impact.

 A skateboarding helmet should protect the back of your child’s head, so a bike helmet is the wrong shape for skateboarding.
 There is no Australian Standard for skateboarding helmets.
 You can still use the tips above to get the right fit.